 - Solution: Cut off power to the system.
 Prepare a soapy water spray, and spray the connection points of the line set.
 The point where bubbles form is where the leak is located.
 Tighten the connection and re-test the system.
-Have the system re-charged only after the leak is repaired. - Issue: The fan runs in cooling mode but in heating mode there is weak or no airflow. - Solution: Fan speed control is typically not available to the user in heating mode.
-If the coil is unable to heat up then the fan will not run at speed.
+Have the system re-charged only after the leak is repaired. - Issue: The fan runs in cooling mode but in heating mode there is weak or no airflow. - unable to heat up then the fan will not run at speed.
 This may indicate low refrigerant as well.